 “We knew we wanted to tell a story with Eternal Reach.
 It’s very thematic and it sounds like a movie,” says Jacob.
 “But it’s a love story: from meeting the person to the breakup, to that feeling where you think you might die without them, and then the realization that it’s all going to be OK.
 We thought a lot about that.”

 “We’d talk out the storyline and say, ‘Well, maybe this happened,'” adds John.

 Sums up Trevor, “It all evolved into this.”

 Recorded at Battle Tapes Recording in Nashville with engineer Jeremy Ferguson and co-producer David Hopkins, Eternal Reach now serves as the Brummies’ stunning calling card.
-Beginning this summer, with appearances at festivals like Bonnaroo and the Sloss Music & Arts Fest in their hometown, they’ll tour the album tirelessly.
-They’ve already logged countless miles on the road, playing with St. Paul & the Broken Bones, Kacey Musgraves, the Wild Feathers and, this past fall, NEEDTOBREATHE.
+During the summer of 2018, the band played at Bonnaroo and the Sloss Music & Arts Fest in their hometown, they’ll tour the album tirelessly.
+They’ve already logged countless miles on the road, playing with St. Paul & the Broken Bones, Kacey Musgraves, the Wild Feathers and NEEDTOBREATHE.

 Now they’re prepared to re-create Eternal Reach live for their growing number of fans and give them what they call a “full musical experience.”